Redis Internals

 Section titled “Lua Scripts”Two Lua scripts ensure atomicity for hint operations.
 Redis executes Lua scripts atomically — no other command can interleave.

-Section titled “Decrement If Positive”Atomically decrements the hint counter, returning whether the worker should query:
+Section titled “Consume Wake Hint”Atomically claims one slot of the budget, returning whether the worker should wake:

 Thundering Herd Prevention

-Section titled “Thundering Herd Prevention”The hint mechanism ensures that when N jobs are scheduled, approximately N workers query the database — not all idle workers:
+Section titled “Thundering Herd Prevention”The hint mechanism ensures that when N jobs are scheduled for a typeName, approximately N workers query the database — not all idle workers:

 Connection Model